 For more HSC Trust information please see:

 A HSC R&D Application Gateway has been established to support applicants wishing to gain HSC Research Governance Permission for multi-centre research studies.
-The Gateway is a mandatory process for submission for all multi-centre research studies.
 Detailed information and guidance can be found in the HSC Trust Research Governance Permission – Guidance for Applicants.

 The Gateway co-ordinates the process of gaining Research Governance Permissions for multi-centre studies with the five Trust R&D Offices in Northern Ireland.
 The Gateway does not give HSC Research Governance Permission for a research study.
 Its role is to facilitate and support the process in a coordinated and streamlined approach by working in partnership with the relevant HSC Trusts, to ensure that multi-centre research applications are managed efficiently.

 For further information on the HSC R&D Application Gateway please contact:

 HSC R&D Application Gateway (Northern Ireland), C-TRIC, Altnagelvin Area Hospital, Glenshane Road, Londonderry BT47 6SB

 Tel: 028 71 611126

 Guidance, information and exemplars of PICS can be found in the Participant Identification Centres (PICS) leaflet.

 If a PIC site, a Local Information Pack is not required and Model Non-Commercial PIC Agreement (m-NC-PICA) should be used

 The aims of the Honest Broker Service are: